ff0000-ad-tech/ad-docs/README.md

 Platforms produce simple banners easily, but they are limited in capability & not very optimized.

-Coding from scratch is hard, but code can do anything the sandbox allows & can be highly optimized.
+With coding, anything the sandbox allows is possible & the technical performance can be perfected, but it's rather difficult & time consuming.

 # FF0000 Ad Tech (FAT)